-Student or parent appeals regarding a student's placement in a DAEP should be addressed in accordance with FNG(LOCAL).
-A copy of this policy may be obtained from the principal's office, the campus behavior coordinator's office, the central administration office, or through Policy On Line at the following address: www.charlotteisd.org.
+Student or parent appeals regarding a student's placement in a DAEP should be addressed in accordance with policy FNG(LOCAL).
+A copy of this policy may be obtained from the principal's office, the campus behavior coordinator's office, the central administration office, or through Policy On Line at the following address: www.charlotteisd.net.

-Appeals shall begin Level One with the campus administrator.
+Appeals shall begin at Level One with the principal.

-Disciplinary consequences shall not be deferred pending the outcome of an appeal.
+The district shall not delay disciplinary consequences pending the outcome of an appeal.
 The decision to place a student in a DAEP cannot be appealed beyond the board.